Data Cart

 Comparability — Laos [top]

-The 2005 data are constructed from separate responses for number of dead female children, number living outside from the household, and number living in the household.
-The census question was asked only of women age 15 to 49 years old.
-The top-code is 5+ children.
+The data are constructed from separate responses for number of dead female children, number living outside from the household, and number living in the household.
+Top-codes differ across samples: 5 or more children in 1995 and 2005; 6 or more children in 2015.

 Comparability — Lesotho [top]